 The easiest way to get to the Lincoln Park Steps is on the 1-California bus.
 You can pick up this bus in the Financial District, Chinatown, or in Nob Hill.
 It runs the distance of the city along California Street (and Sacramento and Clay Streets for stops east of Van Ness).

 This bus has a stop at 32nd and California, which is right where the street dead ends into the Lincoln Park Steps.

 A great option from Union Square is the 38-Geary.
 You can pick it up at Geary and Stockton and take it to the stop at 33rd and Geary.
 You will then walk back to 32nd Avenue and north two blocks to California Street.
 Turn left at the corner of 32nd Avenue and California to find the stairs.

-From Fisherman's Wharf, pick up the 47 at the corner of North Point and Jones.
-Take it to the stop at Van Ness and Sacramento.
+From Fisherman's Wharf, pick up the 28 along Beach Street.
+Take it to the stop at California Street and Park Presidio Blvd.
 This is where you will transfer over to the 1 and take it all the way to the stop on 32nd Avenue.

 Legion of Honor: The Legion of Honor is a fine arts museum just a short distance away from the Lincoln Park Steps.
 This museum focuses on European art, antiquities, and a wonderful set of traveling exhibits.

 Land's End: The Land's End area runs along the waterfront on the northwestern side of San Francisco.
 It offers a trail that is set high above the water with gorgeous views all around.
 The trail is less than a half mile from the Lincoln Park Steps with several up and down sections (and plenty of additional stairs).

 China Beach: China Beach is a small beach area in the Seacliff District.
 It sits in the area where the Pacific Ocean and the SF Bay meet.
 From this small beach, you will get great views of the Golden Gate Bridge.
 It's also not too crowded, so it's a great place to escape the crowds.